Union County Children Services Case Worker (SSW2)

 Ability to: Carry out instructions in written, oral, picture or schedule form; deal with problems involving several variables within a familiar context; recognize unusual or threatening conditions and take appropriate action; draw valid conclusions; interview others; prepare accurate documentation; *maintain records according to established procedures; communicate effectively with a diverse public and professional audience; understand a variety of written and/or verbal communication; exercise independent judgment and discretion; act as an expert witness; compile and prepare reports; gather, collate, and classify information; develop and maintain effective working relationships with internal and external stakeholders; perform job safely; maintain a flexible schedule.

 Please visit www.governmentjobs.com/careers/unionoh to apply for the job.
-All applicants will need to complete an application, along with upload a resume and cover letter.
+All applicants will need to complete an application, along with upload a resume and cover letter by December 4th.